 YOUR PURCHASE HELPS ANIMALS IN NEED

-I will be donating $1 from the sale of each product purchased, to one of the rescue groups below.
+A portion of the proceeds from the sale of our products is donated to one of the rescue groups below.
 Both of these organizations are run by personal friends of mine, and I know first hand, how they are tirelessly working to help animals in need.

 Thank you for considering to make a donation of your own!

 The most important lesson Evaristo Castro Rosas and I have learned in our combined experience of 20 years volunteering and working in animal welfare is that there will never be enough responsible permanent homes for all the animals that are born.
 We have seen shelters and independent rescuers struggle for funds to be able to save lives and come to the heartbreaking realization that you cannot save them all.
 Because of our personal experience we have decided to work on the root of the problem, we need to educate our community regarding the responsibility of owning a pet and the importance of spay/neuter and with your help be able to offer low cost and free spay/neuters.
 Through our education and spay/neuter programs we will prevent the needless suffering of dogs and cats that will otherwise end up on our streets spreading disease through no fault of their own.

 Our goal is to do 100 surgeries per month, our cost per surgery is $25.00 USD.

 Every little bit counts, please consider helping us by sponsoring a surgery, donating towels, medical supplies, kennels, collars and leashes, volunteering at the clinic.

 Just one spay/ neuter can make a huge long term impact.
 THANK YOU!!

 About STAT Sanctuary